 Case This is a course that focuses on application of financial and other business and economic solutions: concepts in the context of actual business decisions.
-Therefore, students are expected to to the case.
-Specific rules for case discussions are available on the class website.
+Therefore, students are expected to

 Grading: Midterm Exam: 37%; Final Exam: 38%; Case solutions: 24%; Case book order: 1%.